Jumshim/Jumshim/README.md

 📫 How to reach me: jeffreymun@ucsb.edu

-🦾 My Strengths: Javascript, C++, React, Express.Js, SQLite3
+🦾 My Strengths: Javascript, C++, Java, React, Express.Js, SQLite3

 see you soon! :3